 Remove the CO Alarm when decorating.
 Do not allow water or dust to contaminate the alarm.

 Warning: Do not open or tamper with the CO Alarm.
-There are no user serviceable parts inside.
-This can damage the unit.
+There are no user serviceable parts.
+This can damage the unit and may expose the user to shock or fire hazards.